Toyota Drive Start Control Malfunction Warning

 What should I do if the Drive Start Control Malfunction warning appears on my Toyota’s dashboard?

-If the Drive Start Control Malfunction warning light appears on your dashboard, it’s essential to take it seriously.
-Safely pull over to the side of the road if you’re driving and come to a complete stop.
-Turn off the engine and wait for a few moments.
-Restart the engine to see if the warning persists.
-If the warning light remains illuminated, inspecting your vehicle by a qualified Toyota technician or service center is advisable.
-Continuing to drive with this warning could potentially lead to safety concerns or further damage.
+Do not ignore the Drive Start Control Malfunction warning light.
+If your vehicle is moving, pull over to the side of the road safely and come to a complete stop.
+Switch off the engine and wait a short time.
+Start the engine again to see if the warning light is reset.